Skip to content

 • BigQuery export

-• Google Ads and Search Console integrations
+• Google Ads integration and query-to-session attribution

 • predictive audiences, modeled insights, or analyst-grade exploration workflows